polyphony-chat/docs/docs/Protocol Specifications/core.md

 Migrating an actor always involves reassigning the ownership of all actor-associated data in the distributed network to the new actor.
 Should the old actor want to additionally move all data from the old home server to another home server, more steps are needed.
+Account migration is not considered a sensitive action.

 ### 8.1 Challenges and trust